As jury selection starts in Hunter Biden's gun case, president says he has 'boundless love' for him

 WILMINGTON, Del.
 (AP) — A federal gun case against President Joe Biden's son Hunter opened Monday with jury selection, following the collapse of a plea deal that would have avoided the spectacle of a trial so close the 2024 election.
 First lady Jill Biden was seated in the front row of the courtroom, in a show of support for her son.

-In a statement, the president said that as a dad he has “boundless love for my son, confidence in him, and respect for his strength.”
+In a statement, the president said he has “boundless love for my son, confidence in him, and respect for his strength.”

 “I am the President, but I am also a Dad," he said, adding that would have no further comment on the case.
 “Jill and I love our son, and we are so proud of the man he is today.”